Factory Farming

 DECEMBER 18, 2006

 Currently, I am very interested in social and political philosophy and ethical issues.
 I felt a strong sense of connection to the ideas of Peter Singer while taking Ethics from Keith.
-My personal perspective regarding Animal Ethics is not fully formed, which is one of the reasons why Keith and I felt it would be a good idea for me to post on here.
 I find animals to be valuable for a number of reasons, one of which is for their aesthetic value.

 Animal Ethics